My Photo

 About Me

-I am a PhD candidate in Computer Science at Virginia Tech, specializing in Computational Biology and Bioinformatics.
-My research focuses on analyzing genomic data to uncover insights hidden within biological datasets, developing computational models and tools to explore biological systems, particularly in virology and antimicrobial resistance.
-My academic journey combines teaching and research, with 3.5 years of experience in academia.
-I served as a full-time faculty member at Southeast University for over three years and worked as an adjunct faculty at Virginia Tech during the summer of 2024.
+I am a PhD graduate in Computer Science from Virginia Tech, specializing in Computational Biology and Bioinformatics.
+My research focuses on analyzing large-scale genomic data to uncover insights into evolutionary and epidemiological processes, and on developing computational models and machine learning tools to study complex biological systems, particularly in virology and antimicrobial resistance.
+My academic journey combines both teaching and research, with over 3.5 years of experience in academia.
+I previously served as a full-time faculty member at Southeast University for more than three years and worked as an adjunct faculty member at Virginia Tech during the summer of 2024.

 Education